About Access to Higher Education for Syrian Refugees and IDP’s Programme

 – Could the scholarship cover graduate studies (masters, PhD)?

-Unfortunately not, SPARK scholarships covers a variety of short-term courses, vocational education programs and Bachelor’s Programs.
+Unfortunately not, the scholarships covers a variety of short-term courses, vocational education programs and Bachelor’s Programs.

 – Is English a prerequisite for the scholarship?